DokFaust/dokfaust.github.io/_posts/2018-06-04-gsoc-week-3-report.md

 OProfile wrapper uses the `op_write_native_code` function to dump object files.
-For line-level and code annotations it relies on `op_write_debug_line_info` which accepts as input a pointer to the code location, an array of `op_write_debug_line_info` entries and the number of entries.
+For line-level and code annotations it relies on `op_write_debug_line_info` which accepts as input a pointer to the code location, an array of `debug_line_info` entries and the number of entries.

 The problem is that LLVM does not implement line-level annotations for OProfile, which if we want to integrate that in Julia should be done manually.
-That's why I included an external module in the Julia source, after it is ready we can produce an LLVM patch and include just that.
+That's why I included an external module in the Julia source, after it is ready we can produce an LLVM patch.
+This will avoid to link the whole source file, which is a bit redundant.

-[`op_write_debug_line_info`](http://oprofile.sourceforge.net/doc/devel/op_write_debug_line_info.html) is composed of three fields : vma, line number and filename. `vma` in the docs is either defined as an [unsigned long](https://www.cs.rice.edu/~la5/doc/oprofile/d0/d27/structdebug__line__info.html#a9d5640d6fea5ff12a5545d8f8940424c) which represents the starting address of the profiling interface, which in the case of the JVM is [JVMTI](http://www.oracle.com/technetwork/articles/javase/jvmti-136367.html).
+[`op_write_debug_line_info`](http://oprofile.sourceforge.net/doc/devel/op_write_debug_line_info.html) is composed of three fields : vma, line number and filename. `vma` in the docs is defined as an [unsigned long](https://www.cs.rice.edu/~la5/doc/oprofile/d0/d27/structdebug__line__info.html#a9d5640d6fea5ff12a5545d8f8940424c) which represents the starting address of the profiling interface, which in the case of the JVM is [JVMTI](http://www.oracle.com/technetwork/articles/javase/jvmti-136367.html).

 As an implementation of `op_write_debug_line_info` I have found only the one present in the [JVM source](https://github.com/aosp-mirror/platform_external_oprofile/blob/3722f1053f4cab90c4daf61451713a2d61d79c71/agents/jvmti/libjvmti_oprofile.c) which seems a bit problematic to implement, especially for how to construct the `debug_line_info` struct using the __DWARF__ context built from JITed objects.

 # Other activities related to this working period

-* For thread-safe RNG I have tried to test the [KissThreading.jl](https://github.com/bkamins/KissThreading.jl/blob/master/src/KissThreading.jl#L7-L13) implementation which effectively seems to give a slowdown, especially when running eith one thread.
+* For thread-safe RNG I have tried to test the [KissThreading.jl](https://github.com/bkamins/KissThreading.jl/blob/master/src/KissThreading.jl#L7-L13) implementation which effectively seems to give a slowdown, especially when running one thread.
   I will check if implementing similalry a thread-local array of Mersennetwister RNGs using `task_local_storage` gives a sensible speedup.
   Also I will look if it is better to define a wrapper method that checks if